hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/computed-field.rst

      - Name of the table
    * - name
      - true
-     - :ref:`ComputedColumnName <ComputedColumnName>`
+     - :ref:`ComputedFieldName <ComputedFieldName>`
-     - Name of the new computed column
+     - Name of the new computed field
    * - definition
      - true
      - Definition_
-     - The computed column definition
+     - The computed field definition
    * - comment
      - false
      - text